 I also plan to explore more of our group’s research in bioinorganic and enzyme catalysis modeling, but I have not put together a project proposal yet."

-In the STARS Lab of Mississippi State Univeristy, Christopher Hudson is working with Human-Robot interaction technology.
+In the STARS Lab of Mississippi State University, Christopher Hudson is working with Human-Robot interaction technology.
 In the video, Christopher is disarmed and arrested by the Police S.W.A.T. team.
-More of Chirstopher's research projects are with MSU's Center for Advanced Vehicle.
+More of Christopher's research projects are with MSU's Center for Advanced Vehicle Systems.